-- Turn the ignition key to "ON". - The brake light should go on when the front brake is applied. - If it does not, ask an authorized Kawasaki dealer to inspect the front brake light switch.

-• Check the operation of the rear brake light switch by depressing the brake pedal.
+- Turn the ignition key to "ON". - The brake light should go on when the front brake is applied. - If it does not, ask your authorized Kawasaki dealer to inspect the front brake light switch. - Check the operation of the rear brake light switch by depressing the brake pedal.
 The brake light should go on after the proper pedal travel.

-- A. Brake Pedal

-- B. 10 mm (0.4 in.)

-- C. Bolts

-- If it does not, adjust the rear brake light switch.
+- A. Brake Pedal B. Pedal Travel - If it does not, adjust the rear brake light switch.